Neck Pain Treatment In Portland, OR

 Despite being a common problem, this can have varying manifestations.
 Usually, neck pain and minor stiffness disappear by itself but if it persists for more than a week, consult with your doctor.
-You should consult a specialist if you have any of the following symptoms along with constant pain and stiffness in your neck:
+You should consult a specialist if you have any of the following symptoms:

 - Numbness and tingling sensation in arms or legs